rlembo06/rlembo06/README.md

 ### What's new currently ?
 - ⌛ Development of my portfolio on going...
-- ⌛ New position on going...
+- ⌛ AI chat based on multiple LLMs...

 ### Hobbies
 - 🧑‍🍳 I love restaurants and cooking